 When selling your home you are required to provide an Energy Performance Certificate.
 This provides tenants and buyers with information about how energy efficient the property is, and recommends ways to reduce energy consumption.

-As of April 2018, it is unlawful to let a property that does not meet the new energy efficiency standard.
+Since April 2018, it has been unlawful to let a property that does not meet the current energy efficiency standard.
 The regulations ensure all properties meet the minimum standard for non-domestic buildings, set at an ‘E’ EPC rating.
 You can find out more about the current standards in our guide on how to get an EPC.

 Advantages of eco-friendly improvements